It’s Never too Late to Stop Learning, Skills Everyone can Learn at Escape Rooms

 When it comes to escape room skills, observation is key.
 As soon as you enter the room you’ve basically got to play at being a detective, meaning that you need to be able to observe the whole scene properly.
 To start with, we recommend taking a big look over the entire room once or twice and pinpointing any areas you should check straight away for clues.
 Then, start observing closer and checking every little area for clues.
 Even if you find one that doesn’t make sense now, good observational skills mean you should remember it later in the game and be able to find it quickly when it’s needed.

 It’s easy to get flustered and panicked as the clock ticks down, but this definitely won’t help you to win the game.
 Patience is key!
-If you know you’re not very patient, pay extra attention to this as you move through the room, calming your mind if it starts to get impatient with others around you or yourself.
+If you know you’re not very patient, pay extra attention to this as you move through the room, calming your mind if you start to get impatient with others around you or yourself.
 Remember, it’s just a game and it’s not the end of the world if you don’t get out – it’s meant to be fun, not frantic!
-Stress has never helped anyone escape, either, so take a deep breath, a quick pause, and calm down before continuing.
+Stress has never helped anyone escape either, so take a deep breath, a quick pause, and calm down before continuing.

 6) Time Management